notpratheek/ffrst/README.md

 ---

 Here's how to get started :
-(actuall I'll write it as code, much better to understand !)
+(actually I'll write it as code.
+As its much easier to understand !)

 ```sh
 ~ $ git clone https://github.com/Pychimp/ffrst.git